-- Document within the Eligibility Checklist (Appendix D) that confirms the Circulation Element is consistent with the MPAH. - A copy of the most current Circulation Element Exhibit biennially showing all arterial highways and their individual arterial designations.
+- Document within the Eligibility Checklist (Appendix D) that confirmsconfirmation of understanding that the local jurisdiction's Circulation Element is consistent with the MPAH. - A copy of the most current Circulation Element Exhibit biennially showing all arterial highways and their individual arterial designations.
 Any proposed changes and/or requests for changes to the MPAH should also be included. - Resolution adopted by the governing body of the local jurisdiction. - The Arterial Highway Mileage Change Report (Appendix H).
 Changes are in actual (built or annexed) MPAH centerline miles since the previous MPAH Consistency Review are to be reported to the nearest 0.01 mile, excluding State highways.
 Data should be current as of April 30 of the reporting year.
 Exhibit 1 lists the current MPAH centerline miles by jurisdiction that is used to calculate Local Fair Share.

-OCTA shall review the materials submitted, and determine whether the local jurisdiction Circulation Elements are consistent with the MPAH, meaning there is a minimum planned carrying capacity equivalent to the MPAH for all MPAH links within the local agency's jurisdiction.
+OCTA shall review the materials submitted, and determine whether the local jurisdictions' Circulation Element submittalss are consistent with the MPAH, meaning there is a minimum planned carrying capacity equivalent to the MPAH for all MPAH links within the local agency's jurisdiction. satisfy M2 Eligibility requirements.
+However, it is ultimately each local agencies' responsibility for ensuring that their Circulation Element is consistent with the MPAH.